-- 1. Name of Traveler: - 2.
-Sponsor(s) who will be paying or providing in-kind support for the trip: - 3.
-City and State OR Foreign Country of Travel : - 4. a.
-Date of Departure: Date of Return: - b.
-Yes \Box No \Box Will you be extending the trip at your personal expense?
-If yes, list dates at personal expense: - 5. a.
-Yes D No D Will you be accompanied by a family member at the sponsor's expense?
-If yes: - (1) Name of Accompanying Family Member: - (2) Relationship to Traveler: Spouse Child Other (specify): - (3) Yes D No D Accompanying Family Member is at least 18 years of age: - 6. a.
-Yes D No D Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? - b.
-If yes, and you are requesting lodging for two nights, explain why the second night is warranted: - 7.
-Yes □ No □ Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
+TRAVELER FORM 1.
+Name of Traveler: Nick Rockwell 2.
+Sponsor(s) who will be paying or providing in-kind support for the trip: Jobs for the Future with grants from the Lumina Foundation and the Bill & Melinda Gates Foundation 3.
+City and State OR Foreign Country of Travel: Boston, MA 4. a.
+Date of Departure: 8/23/2022 Date of Return: 8/24/2022 b.
+Yes No Will you be extending the trip at your personal expense?
+If yes, list dates at personal expense: 5. a.
+Yes No Will you be accompanied by a family member at the sponsor's expense?
+If yes: (1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Child Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age: 6. a.
+Yes No Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
+If yes, and you are requesting lodging for two nights, explain why the second night is warranted: Yes No Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
 NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.

-- 8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
-Staff should include their job title and how the activities on the itinerary relate to their duties. - 9.
-Yes D No D Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip? - 10.
-For staff travelers, to be completed by your employing Member:

-ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL

-I hereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my direct supervision, to accept expenses for the trip described in this request.
-I have determined that the above-described travel is in connection with my employee's official duties and that acceptance of these expenses will not create the appearance that the employee is using public office for private gain.
+Explain why participation in the trip is connected to the traveler's individual official or representational duties.
+Staff should include their job title and how the activities on the itinerary relate to their duties.
+Participation in this trip is connected to official and representational duties.
+As legislative director to a member of the Committee on Education & Labor, this traveler has responsibility over issues associated with education, workforce development, and poverty alleviation programs.
+The site visit will highlight the Boston metro area's successes and challenges related to these policy areas.
+9. Yes No Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip?
+10. For staff travelers, to be completed by your employing Member: ie. ADVANCED AUTHORIZATION OF EMPLOYEE TRAVEL dir tra ereby authorize the individual named above, an employee of the U.S. House of Representatives who works under my ect supervision, to accept expenses for the trip described in this request.
+I have determined that the above-described wel is in connection with my employee's official duties and that acceptance of these expenses will not create the bearance that the employee is using public office for private gain.